Typhoon Noru: Philippines

 Various non-profit and non-governmental organizations also extended aid to affected areas.
 UNICEF provided their concern for children along the track of the typhoon, stationing emergency supplies for immediate distribution.
 The Negrense Volunteers for Change Foundation provided meals specialized for toddlers and infants to Polillo Island.
 Philippine Red Cross staff and volunteers also provided meals in evacuation centers, helped in cleaning operations, and assisted evacuees returning to their homes.
 Angat Buhay staff and volunteers also monitored affected areas and distributed relief goods following the typhoon.
 Various organizations also began their own relief operations, donation drives, and fundraising events to assist affected individuals.
 The United States also brought assistance to affected families and supported logistics and telecommunications through the United States Agency for International Development.
 In a statement, United States Defense Secretary Lloyd Austin gave condolences to affected persons on behalf of the US Department of Defense.

 Government officials gave tributes to the five rescuers killed by the typhoon while performing rescue operations.
-On September 27, the Senate of the 19th Congress of the Philippines adopted a resolution commending "the extraordinary heroism of five members of Bulacan Province's Disaster Risk Reduction Management Office who died in the line of duty": George Agustin, Troy Justin Agustin, Marby Bartolome, Narciso Calayag Jr., and Jerson Ressurecion.
+On September 27, the Senate of the 19th Congress of the Philippines adopted a resolution commending "the extraordinary heroism of five members of Bulacan Province's Disaster Risk Reduction Management Office who died in the line of duty": George Agustin, Troy Justin Agustin, Marby Bartolome, Narciso Calayag Jr., and Jerson Resurrecion.

+Retirement

+On May 5, 2023, the PAGASA retired the name Karding from its rotating naming lists due to the number of deaths and amount of damage it caused particularly in Luzon, and it will never be used again for another typhoon name within the Philippine Area of Responsibility (PAR); it will be replaced by Kiyapo for the 2026 season.

+After the season, the Typhoon Committee announced that the name Noru, along with five others were removed from the naming lists.
+In the spring of 2024, the name was replaced with Hodu for future seasons, which means walnut in Korean.